AviatrixSystems/Docs/HowTos/sfc_faq.rst

 Same issue of data leakage occurs if you upload files to S3 over public Internet.

-What is Aviatrix Secure S3 Transfer?
+What is Aviatrix PrivateS3?
 -----------------------------------------------

-Aviatrix Secure S3 Transfer (SS3T) is a feature that allows you to leverage AWS Direct Connect to copy files between on-prem and S3 while enabling you to control from which S3 buckets by whitelisting the S3 buckets.
+Aviatrix PrivateS3 is a feature that allows you to leverage AWS Direct Connect to copy files between on-prem and S3 while enabling you to control from which S3 buckets by whitelisting the S3 buckets.

 |sft_aviatrix|

-What are the benefits of Secure S3 Transfer?
+What are the benefits of PrivateS3?
 ----------------------------------------------------------------------------